 Dislocations, fractures, and sprains

-While iCare is equipped with state-of-the-art tools to care for your sports injuries, some situations require further care that may include a hospital stay.
-In such cases, iCare has agreements set up with local facilities that will transfer you or your child to the hospital or specialist that fits the situation.
+While iCare is equipped with state-of-the-art tools to care for your sports injuries, some situations require further care that may include a hospital transfer or admission.
+In such cases, iCare will transfer you or your child to the hospital or specialist that fits the situation.
 Through this arrangement, you will be able to bypass the hospital ER to an inpatient hospital bed.
-Our team at iCare can also make referrals to specialists, such as orthopedic surgeons, ophthalmologists, neurosurgeons, or trauma surgeons, whom you may need according to the severity of the injury.
+Our team at iCare can also make referrals to specialists, such as orthopedic surgeons, whom you may need according to the severity of the injury.